archstats/archstats/README.md

 ## Extensions
 Archstats supports a number of _optional_ extensions.
 These extensions are used to assist users in getting started with Archstats.
 They pre-configure Archstats with built-in snippet types for specified languages and frameworks.
 They can be configured with the `--extensions` or `-e` option.

-Supported language extensions are:
+Supported extensions are:
-- `php`
+- `php` - Adds support for PHP namespaces as components.
+- `java` - Adds support for Java packages as components.

 ## Views
 Archstats supports a number of views.
 A view is an aggregation of the snippets found throughout the project.
 A view can be selected by using the `--view` or `-v` option.
 The default view is `directories-recursive`.